May 10, 2022

 You’d be surprised to know that the Stonecutters Bridge won the 2010 Supreme Award at the annual Structural Awards.
 The award was presented by the Institution of Structural Engineers in the United Kingdom.

 Now, let’s dig deeper to understand the structure and design of the Stonecutters Bridge.

 It’s a two-tower cable-stayed bridge, one on Tsing Yi Island and the other on Stonecutters Island.
-The Stonecutters Bridge has three lanes in each direction and spans 1.6 kilometres (0.99 miles).
+The Stonecutters Bridge has three lanes in each direction and spans 1.6 kilometers (0.99 miles).

 After the Sutong Bridge and the Bridge to Russky Island, the Stonecutters Bridge features the world’s third-longest cable-stayed span at 1,018 m (3,340 ft).
 It cost approximately HK$2.76 billion to construct.

-The bridge’s design concept was chosen through an international design competition organised by Hong Kong’s Highways Department.
-The winning proposal came from a team that included bridge architect Dissing+Weitling, engineering firms Halcrow Group, Flint & Neill, and Shanghai Municipal Engineering Design Institute.
+The bridge’s design concept was chosen through an international design competition organized by Hong Kong’s Highways Department.
+The winning proposal came from a team that included bridge architect Dissing + Weitling, engineering firms Halcrow Group, Flint & Neill, and Shanghai Municipal Engineering Design Institute.

 For future design development, the design was chosen as the Reference Scheme.
 The Reference Scheme’s subsequent design development and detailed design were carried out by a group led by Arup with COWI A/S as the principal sub-consultant.

 The concept was a cable-stayed bridge with a double aerodynamic deck suspended from two 295m-high single-pole towers.
 These towers have a 24m x 18m base that tapers to a 7m diameter at the top, and the deck allows for a 73.5m navigation clearance over the entire Container Port entrance.